opiat17/ds-agent-forkcz/README.md

 - 🌐 **Support for Any LLM (OpenAI / DeepSeek)**
   Easily swap providers—just set `provider: "openai"` or `provider: "deepseek"` in your configuration.
 To add a new model, follow the pattern in `ai_agent/llm_wrapper.py`.

+- 🧠 **NousResearch LLM Support**
+  Full support for cutting-edge models from [NousResearch](https://portal.nousresearch.com/) — just set the provider in your config.
+  Available models:
+  - `Hermes-3-Llama-3.1-70B`
+  - `DeepHermes-3-Llama-3-8B-Preview`
+  - `DeepHermes-3-Mistral-24B-Preview`
+  - `Hermes-3-Llama-3.1-405B`
+  Use `provider: "nous"` in your `config.yaml` to integrate instantly.

 - 🔀 **Full Action Randomization**
   Random delays between requests, varied message templates, and optional random token selection (`RANDOM_ACCOUNTS=true`) all combine to mimic a human user and reduce the chance of blocks.